mlrun/mlrun/docs/store/datastore.md

 ### Google cloud storage
 * `GOOGLE_APPLICATION_CREDENTIALS` &mdash; path to the application credentials to use (in the form of a JSON file).
 This can be used if this file is located in a location on shared storage, accessible to pods executing MLRun jobs.
-* `GCP_CREDENTIALS` &mdash; when the credentials file cannot be mounted to the pod, this environment variable may contain the contents of this file.
+* `GCP_CREDENTIALS` &mdash; when the credentials file cannot be mounted to the pod, this secret or environment variable may contain the contents of this file.
 If configured in the function pod, MLRun dumps its contents to a temporary file and points `GOOGLE_APPLICATION_CREDENTIALS` at it.
+An exception is `BigQuerySource`, which uses `GCP_CREDENTIALS` directly.